-We often come to meditation, to spiritual practice, because we are not satisfied with our lives.
+We often come to meditation or to spiritual practice because we are not satisfied with our lives.
 For some, this lack of satisfaction may be experienced as an uneasiness with life.
 For others, it may be experienced as intense suffering.
-The way of Silent Mind-Open Heart is dedicated to offering practices that lead to freedom from this lack of satisfaction.

 Through practice, we can come to know the actions and patterns of mind and heart that keep us bound in this lack of satisfaction.